rich-nahra/esxi-cloud-init/readme.md

 4. run `ansible-playbook -i 'localhost' playbook.yaml`

 ## How it works
 vmWare `govc` is used to deploy an ova to ESXi.
 This playbook uses ansible templating engine to generate a script (on your local filesystem not esxi) and then executes it.
-Also, by using Ansible, configuring vmware tools `userdata` is greatly simplified, configurable, and automated.
+Also, by using Ansible, configuring vmware tools `userdata` is greatly simplified.

 Be advised this playbook is not idempotent.
 I may refactor it to use Ansible Pyvmomi module at some point but for now it meets my needs as a tool to rapidly deploy and bootstrap Ubuntu on ESXi.